- State Population

 FAIR projected United States's population in 2050 likely would be between 443,808,000 million and 460,681,000 million with current levels of immigration.
 Alternatively, the population could be lower (368,194,000) if immigration were reduced to a level where it balanced the number of U.S. residents leaving to reside outside of the United states, i.e., zero-net immigration.
 See "Projecting the U.S. Population to 2050: Four Immigration Scenarios," FAIR 2006.

-The chart to the right illustrates the change in the number of foreign students attending school in United States since 1997.
+The chart above illustrates the change in the number of foreign students attending school in United States since 1997.

 For information on foreign student issues see: Foreign Students in the United States.

 The U.S. population has long been characterized by rapid growth and shows no signs of slowing.
 In 1800 the population was about 5.3 million.
 By 1850, it was nearly than 23.2 million residents.
 Fifty years later, the population was more than 76.2 million.
 In 2000 the population reached more than 281.4 million, and ten years later the population reached nearly 309 million.
 This has meant a rapidly growing population density.
 Setting aside national parks and forests and water area, the nation has about 3.1 million square miles of land - some of which will be desert and mountains or dedicated to agriculture.
 But, using the 3.1 million square miles, our population has grown from less than two residents per square mile in 1800 to 24.5 residents per square mile in 1900 and to nearly 100 persons per square mile today.